-Their son Matt, moved back to New Jersey when he finished college, he still visits for the holidays.
-Matt has made it clear that he does not want to move back to Arizona.
-Matt’s hope is to pay off his house and start a business in New Jersey.
+Their son, Matt, moved to New Jersey when he graduated from college.
+Matt still visits for the holidays, but he has made it clear that he does not want to move back to Arizona.
+Matt’s hope is to pay off his house and start an accounting firm in New Jersey.
 In this scenario, the couple decided it was best to leave the house to their daughter Anna.

-To make things equal, they purchased a life insurance policy for $500,000 until age 100 to leave to their son Matt.
-Because of the difference in price Anna will receive the house, worth about $500,000 when her mother and Matt can pay off his house, or start his business with the $500,000 payout he receives from the life insurance.
+To make things equal, they purchased a $500,000 life insurance policy until age 100 as a way to leave money behind for their son.
+When Sam and Linda pass way, Anna will receive the house, which should be worth about $500,000 by then.
+Matt will receive $500,000 from their life insurance policy which he can pay off his own house or start his accounting firm.

 If your employer provides you with a pension plan and you are approaching retirement, chances are, you may have already had this conversation.
 Most traditional pensions offer a single payout or a joint payout.

 • Single Payout